tensorflow/tfjs-examples/tfdf-penguins/README.md

 ## Contents

-The demo shows how to use the Tensorflow.JS decision forests package to run a convereted model.
+The demo shows how to use the Tensorflow.js decision forests package to run a converted model.

 ## Converting Model